zzz0906/LeetCode/2020_September/Readme.md

 I have done 152 before! done. we need to record a minus and positive number which means the min and max

 but! the max can be tranfer from min!

+## Combination Sum III

+DFS? use some trick and pruning in dfs?

+YES...AC!

+JUST DFS and determin in the k-1 numebr to do some pruning operations.

+* target - current >= last number break (avoid duplicates number)

+* target - current > 9 in the last number it cannot be > 9